 Reconciling items are unnoticed errors during reconciliation that can go undetected due to various reasons.
 There is a chance that the person who reviewed the records missed them, or the initial data entered was incorrect.
-Regardless, these are errors that you must fix to keep a clean record in front of financial inspection.

 Below, we guide you through the reconciling audit step by step so that you can discover and resolve any discrepancies in your records.